jay3sh/web/_input/posts/2022-03-29-when-can-we-build-space-elevators.md

 categories:essay
-keywords:space, technologies, Space, space elevator, software When can we build Space elevators?
+keywords:space, technologies, Space, space elevator, software When can we build the Space elevators?
 ===

 The hurdles in building a Space elevator are not just limited to the availability and the cost of a novel material.
 It's well understood that we need a strong yet light weight material to create a cable that starts from the ground and reaches the geo-synchronous orbit.
 A likely candidate is available in the form of Carbon Nanotubes.
 However abundant and cheap manufacturing of this material is not the only challenge.
 Here's one thought.